chocolatey/choco-wiki/FeaturesShim.md

 Chocolatey uses a tool called ShimGen that inspects an executable and creates a small binary, known as a "shim", that simply calls the executable.
 Then it places that shim in the `"$($env:ChocolateyInstall)\bin"`.
 It creates the shim by generating it at runtime based on the actual binary's information.

 ### How is this better than symlinks?
 When you symlink a file on Windows, you must symlink all of its dependencies like dlls and config files.
 If you put that all into the `"$($env:ChocolateyInstall)\bin"` folder to take advantage of being on the PATH, you can quickly see that you will get into a form of "DLL hell" when other executables depend on different versions of the same DLL.
+You would also need to symlink folders and files for things like plugins, extensions, skins, and other things that are in the original directory.
+If you are trying to create a symlink to not add more locations to your PATH environment variable, then this particular shortcoming defeats that purpose entirely.

 Shimming by design does not run into this issue.

 ### Does it require admin rights?
 No, and this is another thing that sets it apart from symlinks.
 To create symlinks on Windows, you need to have `SeCreateSymbolicLinkPrivilege`, which is one of the privileges granted to Administrators.